lucasjellema/gitpod-oracle-database-23c-free/README.md

 sql sys/"TheSuperSecret1509!"@localhost:1521/free as sysdba
 ```

 A database user has been setup with username DEV and password DEV_PW in PDB `FREEPDB1`.
+The new role DB_DEVELOPER_ROLE  (introduced in 23c to supplement and replace role RESOURCE) is granted to this user.

 A connection for this user is created in VS Code Oracle Developer Tools.

 Connect through SQLcl can be done using:

 ```
 alias sql="/workspace/gitpod-oracle-database-23c-free/sqlcl/bin/sql"